top of page

 Fund Raising Updates:

-The benevolent fund collection at the Holy Communion service on Easter Day, 31 March, was for the Methodist World Mission Fund and the sum collected was £225.89 plus gift aid, many thanks to everyone who contributed.
+The benevolent fund collection for the Methodist World Mission Fund collected was £225.89 plus gift aid, many thanks to everyone who contributed.

 Pam Alexander has now finished her Walk All Over Cancer Challenge 2024 to walk 10,000 steps every day of March and would like to thank everyone who supported her.
 She walked a total of 328,486 steps during the month which equates to 156 miles/251 km and raised £649, for Cancer Research UK.
 She has said that this would not have been possible without the support of her church family so thank you all once again for your kind generosity.

-The Benevolent Fund collection at the covenant communion service on 21 January for the Christians Against Poverty Princes Park Debt Relief Project realised £207.53 plus gift aid.
+The Benevolent Fund collection at the covenant communion service for Christians Against Poverty Princes Park Debt Relief Project realised £207.53 plus gift aid.
 Many thanks to everyone who contributed.

-A good time was had by all as we sang carols round the Village this year, we collected for the charities that the supermarkets supported and a letter of thanks from Oliver King Foundation, supported by Sainsburys.
+As we sang carols round the Village this year, we collected for the charities that the supermarkets supported and recieved a letter of thanks from Oliver King Foundation, supported by Sainsburys.
 Roy and Lynne also sang at Coast on Christmas morning as they offered drinks and food free of charge to people who needed a warm welcome on what can be a difficult day.
-Here’s to more joyful singing in 2024!

 We received thanks from the staff in the local homeless charities, Refuge Centres and the YMCA centre to which your Christmas donations were given.
 Thank you to all who gave so generously.
 Your gifts were gratefully received and help so much to make Christmas a happier time than some children and adults have ever had.